-- (1) As soon as practicable after the end of each month, the board must give the Minister a report about the performance of the authority's functions and the exercise of its powers during the month. - (2) Also, if the Minister asks the board for a report about the performance of the authority's functions and the exercise of its powers, the board must comply with the request. - (3) The Minister must ensure a copy of each report given under subsection (1) or (2) is made available on the department's website. - (4) If the chairperson becomes aware of any matter the chairperson considers may adversely affect the authority's ability to perform its functions or exercise its powers, the chairperson must immediately give the Minister a report about the matter.
+- (1) As soon as practicable after the end of each quarter, the board must give the Minister a report about the performance of the authority's functions and the exercise of its powers during the quarter. - (2) Also, if the Minister asks the board for a report about the performance of the authority's functions and the exercise of its powers, the board must comply with the request. - (3) The authority must keep a copy of each report given under subsection (1) or (2) on its website. - (4) If the chairperson becomes aware of any matter the chairperson considers may adversely affect the authority's ability to perform its functions or exercise its powers, the chairperson must immediately give the Minister a report about the matter.